Unintentional Period Piece

 - Gaming comics are like this almost by design, as they often reference then-current games.

-- Related to the Gmod Idiot Box example above - particular the first thing listed about Episode 8 - is pretty much any YouTube video that pokes fun at, really, anything about the site itself, as it changes constantly and extensively.
+- Pretty much any YouTube video that pokes fun at, really, anything about the site itself, as it changes constantly and extensively.
 References to one-to-five-star ratings make no sense after the site switched to a simple like/dislike rating system.
 Any video asking you to subscribe and pointing out where the subscribe button is will invariably point in the wrong direction because, as soon as video creators start getting clever about that (or start thinking little enough of their viewers that they find it necessary, depending on your interpretation), it moves to a completely different spot.
 And so on.

 - South Park does this to a lesser extent beginning in Season 3, due to the short animation turnaround and their tendency to often use plots Ripped from the Headlines.
 Who even remembers spiderholes still?